Bukama/CodeSnippets/events.md

 1. At the beginning the system retrieves XML-files with up to 50.000 single elements, which are stored as-is in the database.
 2. A component searches for new stored files and adds their primary key to a JMS-queue.
 3. The component which consumes those JMS-messages then loads the XML, unmarshalls it, does some validation which can't be done using XSD (e.g. is the sender allowed to send such a file), and if everything is fine stores the 50.000 single elements in a structured (database normalization) form.
-4. For each element an entry in a so called "_EventStore_" (see below) is created and picked up by the first "action" (don't want to use the word process here) of the process engine.
+4. For each element a stored procedure inside, triggered by a database job, creates an entry in a so called "_EventStore_" (see [section about Eventstores](#eventstores-based-on-_jca_-and-_as_)), which is created and picked up by the first workflow of the process engine.
 5. The process engine picks up a single element, performs further, single element based validation and again stores the result in the database.
    Again entries in two (let's assume the element was valid) _EventStore_ are made for further processing.
-6. The second actions picks up results of the overall validation or of all single elements of a received XML-File (see step 1) and creates an XML-file including the result, which is transmitted back to the sender as an answer to the received file.
+6. The second workflow picks up results of the overall validation or of all single elements of a received XML-File (see step 1) and creates an XML-file including the result, which is transmitted back to the sender as an answer to the received file.
-7. Parallel to the second action, a third one picks up the data of a valid single element, extracts some values out of it and applies them to the "storage" the system where other components can access the data.
+7. Parallel to the second workflow, a third one picks up the data of a valid single element, extracts some values out of it and applies them to the "storage part" the system where other components can access the data.

 As you can see process is cut into short, single steps, with the result of each step is stored into the database.
 This has following advantages: